 - 1. A high school diploma-not a certificate of attendance-or its equivalent, reflecting a grade point average of 2.3 or higher.
-(A final transcript, reflecting the graduation date and certification of graduation, is required prior to the start of classes.) - 2.
-A composite score obtained from a national test, either SAT (860) or ACT (18), or a ranking in the upper half of the high school graduating class at the time of acceptance.
+(A final transcript, reflecting the graduation date and certification of graduation, is required prior to the start of classes.)
+Courses taken in high school should include at least four units (college-preparation or equivalent) of English, two of science, two of social studies, and two of mathematics. - 2.
+A composite score obtained from a national test, either SAT (860- combined scores from Critical Reading & Math Section) or ACT (18), or a ranking in the upper half of the high school graduating class at the time of acceptance. - 3.
+A GPA of 2.0 or higher on all previous college work (if applicable). - 4.
+Willingness to conform to the community and lifestyle expectations of Southern Wesleyan University.

-Students may be accepted on a conditional basis if they have completed the GED high school equivalency test or are borderline in either the test score or high school GPA or class rank.
+Students may be accepted on a conditional basis if they have completed the GED high school equivalency test or are borderline in national test scores, high school GPA, class rank or college GPA.

-Freshmen Application Procedures
+Application Procedures

-The following documents must be completed and on file before a letter of acceptance will be issued:
+The following documents must be completed and on file before a letter of acceptance can be issued:

 - 1. A completed application form along with a \$25 non-refundable application fee (required). - 2.
 An official transcript of all high school work.
 The final transcript must be sent following graduation. - 3.
-An official SAT or ACT test score (on the high school transcript or a separate official report form). - 4.
-Two Southern Wesleyan University reference forms. - 5.
-A signed lifestyle form.
+Official transcripts of all college or university work (if applicable).
+The final transcript must be sent following the completion of the semester if courses are still in progress at time of application. - 4.
+An official SAT or ACT test score (on the high school transcript or a separate official report form).